retomarek/esphome-comfoair/README.md

 ## Home Assistant Template Sensor for Temperature Difference Alarm
 The ComfoAir temperature sensors were experiencing problems due to corroded contacts.
+This was bad, because the bypass never opened because of that...

 The problem was solved by loosening and retightening the temperature sensor cables on the circuit board.

 In order to detect faulty sensors in the future, four more temperature sensors were installed in parallel with the existing ones so that the values can be compared with the following template.